-On May 8th, 2013 Geordon, from the City of McKinney, and Strikes Against Cancer was honored and recognized by Representative Sanford in the House of Representatives with a standing ovation for their accomplishments to cancer research.
+On May 8th, 2013 Geordon, from the City of McKinney, and Strikes Against Cancer was honored and recognized by Representative Sanford, in the House of Representatives at the State Capitol in Austin, Texas to a standing ovation for his accomplishments to cancer research.
 In 2013, the Strikes Against Cancer Tournament succeeded with bringing in 384 teams, 762 games played, and 80,586 strikes were thrown!

 On March 15th 2014, Geordon’s role with Strikes Against Cancer now evolves, as he has made his Melissa High School JV Baseball team and he becomes an ambassador.
 Geordon had the opportunity to meet UFC President, Dana White, in the ESPN studios at Victory Plaza in Dallas, Texas.
 Dana was promoting the latest UFC event at the American Airlines Center on March 15th and Geordon was recording his Public Service Announcements, made possible by a grant from the McKinney Community Development Corporation, for his Strikes Against Cancer Tournament held the First Weekend in May in McKinney TX.